 Here are the 9 Real Estate Agents who get Twitter Right!

 1 Bill Gassett, of RE/MAX Executive Realty in MA.

-If you notice on the screen shot Bill has a Klout score of 69.
-He has been on Twitter since 2007 – almost 10 years – a decade of tweeting!
+Bill has been on Twitter since 2007 – over 10 years – more than a decade of tweeting!

 Most of all I believe Bill is a great example of how a real estate agent can use Twitter today.